kitopang/nyt-cooking-buddy/README.md

 - Select the `extension` folder

 Run `npm run dev` in `server` to start the backend that processes the extension's request and auto-order automation

+Create a recipe box in NYT Cooking and open the extension once ready.

 # Why I built this
 I enjoy the act of cooking, but don't appreciate the time & energy it takes to prepare for it.
 My typical Monday used to look like the following: